Mounted Tyrannosaurus rex Skeleton

 In 2008, Clayton Phipps, a longtime resident of the prolific Hell Creek Formation, came upon Tyrannosaurus rex remains on the private ranch of a cousin, outside Jordan, Montana.
 The site (TE-CPR) produced a partial T. rex specimen of exceptional quality.
 The exquisitely preserved bones, which he collected through 2013, now make up the majority of the axial skeleton and pelvic area.
 Later, in 2013, while prospecting the private ranch of a neighbor, Clayton came across the distinct bones of another partial T. rex (TE-JWE), which has contributed material to complete the axial skeleton.

-The skull of “Roosevelt” comes from a third partial specimen discovered in the Lance Creek Formation of Weston County, Wyoming.
-The site (BS1301), which was completed in 2013, produced the skull and a variety of postcranial elements including cervical ribs and vertebra and portions of the hind legs.
-The three partial skeletons came together in 2015 as “Roosevelt,” and are posed on a custom steel armature, in a classic Tyrannosaurid pose.
+The skull of TE-036 comes from a third partial specimen discovered in the Lance Creek Formation of Weston County, Wyoming.
+The site (BS1301), which was completed in 2013, produced the skull and a variety of postcranial elements including vertebra and portions of the hind legs.
+The three partial skeletons came together in 2018 as TE-036 and are posed with the outmost attention to the most recent anatomical models of Tyrannosaurids.

 TE-039 Pes phalanx

 – All legal documentation including signed lease agreement

 All documentation and materials will be transferred to buyer at the time of purchase.

 Documentation, materials, photographs, maps, legal documents, GPS data are available for inspection upon request.